Hybrid Course Development Program

-Academic Affairs, in partnership with the Center for Effective Teaching and Learning (CETL) seeks proposals for the development of high-quality HYBRID courses to be offered during the FALL 2017 SEMESTER, with the goal of increasing hybrid course offerings at Cal State LA.
+Academic Affairs, in partnership with the Center for Effective Teaching and Learning (CETL) seeks proposals for the development of high-quality HYBRID courses to be offered during the Spring 2018 SEMESTER, with the goal of increasing hybrid course offerings at Cal State LA.

 To ensure consistency and follow best practices in course development, CETL instructional designers will work with faculty to identify and/or consult on content and activities appropriate for online learners.

 This program is for redesign of a traditional course to a 50% face-to-face/50% online hybrid format.
 Redesigned hybrid courses will meet face-to-face (F2F) on campus one day a week for 75 minutes, with remaining instructional time provided online via Moodle (in place of the second face-to-face meeting each week).

 For this initiative, hybrid courses will be scheduled into a Spring 2018 standard, twice per week, 75-minute time block.
 Preference will be given to faculty who will teach 2 sections of the same course during a single time block during Spring 2018.
 Faculty will alternate meeting face-to-face with each section once a week, while students complete online components during the second meeting time in that week.
 (See below for example.)
 Hybrid courses developed through this initiative will have priority scheduling for the primetime teaching block (9:00 am - 3:00 pm) during the Spring 2018 semester.